 - Pain and suffering

 - The starting point for this case was the decision to perform the internal fixation.
 Was this appropriate?
 Was there a less risky alternative?
 Then, moving on to the actual performance, did the breakdown that eventually lead to the finger loss result from deficient care or was it something that could not be avoided?
 These questions all get to whether or not the doctor operated within a zone of reasonableness while treating the plaintiff and will be the focal points of this case.

 - This incident ended in dismemberment.
 Aside from any reduced earning capacity, this will inevitably lessen his quality of life, self-esteem, and in other intangible ways change his life for the worse.
 This is probably why significant recoveries are not infrequent with dismemberment situations and why this aspect will be crucial to this suit.

 - 750 ILCS 65/15

 - 735 ILCS 5/13-212

 Do You Need Help With An Illinois Surgical Error Case?

-The Illinois medical negligence attorneys at Rosenfeld Injury Lawyers know the problems that accompany an error made by a surgeon.
+The Illinois medical negligence attorneys at Rosenfeld Injury Lawyers LLC know the problems that accompany an error made by a surgeon.
 Our law firm is committed to zealously representing individuals in these cases.
 Complete the contact form here and an experienced malpractice lawyer will review your legal rights and options with you.